Religion in ancient Rome: Sacrifice

+Human sacrifice in ancient Rome was rare but documented.
+After the Roman defeat at Cannae, for instance, two Gauls and two Greeks were buried under the Forum Boarium, in a stone chamber "which had on a previous occasion [228 BC] also been polluted by human victims, a practice most repulsive to Roman feelings".
 Officially, human sacrifice was obnoxious "to the laws of gods and men".
-The practice was a mark of the barbarians, and thus associated with Rome's traditional enemies such as the Carthaginians and Gauls.
+The practice was a mark of the barbarians and thus associated with Rome's traditional enemies such as the Carthaginians and Gauls.
 Rome banned it on several occasions under extreme penalty.
-A law passed in 81 BC characterised human sacrifice as murder committed for magical purposes.
+A law passed in 81 BC characterized human sacrifice as murder committed for magical purposes.
 Pliny saw the ending of human sacrifice conducted by the druids as a positive consequence of the conquest of Gaul and Britain.
 Despite an empire-wide ban under Hadrian, human sacrifice may have continued covertly in North Africa and elsewhere.